Mahurangi Magazine logo

 Biomass and Coal Plateau.
 Oil and Gas Climb Ever Higher: Despite 40 years of climate conferences and relentless renewables hype, 77% of primary energy in 2023 was from fossil fuels.
 Solar that year contributed 2.3, having enjoyed a nearly 130% increase since 2019.
 In that time, however, solar only added 2404 terawatt-hours, whereas fossil-fuel added 3931. covid-19, meantime, demonstrated what it takes to put a Great Mobilisation-sized crimp in fossil-fuel use—oil shocks and economic crashes barely checked energy demand, never mind the effortless net-zero hubris. chart Our World in Data

-Mac Cole speaking.
+Tammadge Lodge ; Mac Cole speaking.

-Had the richly detailed Arts and Crafts bungalow been named Tammadge Lodge by its original town-fatherHenry Thorne Morton: town mayor 1938–1946; National Party representative for Waitematā 1943–1946 owner, Noel would probably have supressed her staunchly egalitarian sympathies and accepted use of the appellation.
+Had the richly detailed Arts and Crafts bungalow been named Tammadge Lodge by its original town-Henry Thorne Morton: town mayor 1938–1946; National Party representative for Waitematā 1943–1946fatherHenry Thorne Morton: town mayor 1938–1946; National Party representative for Waitematā 1943–1946 owner, Noel might possibly have supressed her staunchly egalitarian sympathies and accepted use of the appellation.
 When employing it, Mac was wise to ensure his study doors were closed, lest Noel’s instant upbraiding be overhead by the caller.
-Mac was the youngest of the youngest, as was his son Cimino.
-Not surprising, each had been doted on by their respective, golden-hearted mothers.
-Such boys can possibly be somewhat forgiven for a tendency towards narcissism.
+Mac was the youngest of his family of six, as was his son Cimino, of fourfour children, that is, although Cimino was aged four when the family moved into 12 Tammadge Street.
+Unsurprisingly, each had been doted on by their respective, golden-hearted mothers.
+Such boys can possibly be forgiven somewhat for a tendency towards narcissism.

 Grand schemes and grand narratives were Cimino’s every waking moment.
-His first book, at the age of eight or nine—hand written, illustrated, and bound—was a we-didn’t-mean-to-go-sea epic.
-Although the urge to write such manifestos never went away, Cimino had long since submerged the conceit that the world needed his first, or first-and-only, novel.
+Hand written, illustrated, and bound, his first book, at the age of eight or nine, was a we-didn’t-mean-to-go-sea epic.
+Although the urge to write such odysseys—and serial manifestos—hadn’t diminished, Cimino had long since overcome the conceit that the world needed his first, or first-and-only, novel.
 Had his childhood best friend lived a full life, no novel would have been attempted.
-But Skerman’s tragic death had demanded a response.
-Part tribute to their respective, charismatic hearts-of-gold mothers, part a duty to field a concept that could be key to civilisation salvaging a survivable climate, no less.
+Deeply undeserved, Skerman’s tragic death had demanded a response.
+Light the Fuse is partly tribute to their respective, charismatic hearts-of-gold mothers, partly a duty to field a concept that could be key to civilisation salvaging a survivable climate, no less.

-So yes, Dear Sir or Madam, please read my book, but only if you promise to remember that it not intended as the great New Zealand Great Mobilisation novel, but as a desperate prayer to an award-winning author that such book, movie, et cetera , et cetera , might materialise to help precipitate the Great Mobilisation.
+So yes, dear sir or madam, please read my book, but only if you promise to remember that it not intended as the great New Zealand Great Mobilisation novel, but as a desperate prayer to an award-winning author that such book, movie, et cetera , et cetera , might materialise to help precipitate the Great Mobilisation.

 Acknowledgements | Prologue